microsoft/teams-ai/js/samples/04.ai.a.teamsChefBot/README.md

     Because this sample leverages GPT for all its natural language modelling, the user can talk to an AI bot in any language of their choosing.
 The bot will understand and respond appropriately with no additional code required.
 </details>

-This bot has been created using [Bot Framework](https://dev.botframework.com).

 ## Prerequisites

 -   Global Administrator access to a [Microsoft 365 tenant](https://developer.microsoft.com/microsoft-365/dev-program?ocid=MSlearn&WT.mc_id=m365-16105-cxa) with [uploading Teams custom apps enabled](https://learn.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant#enable-custom-teams-apps-and-turn-on-custom-app-uploading?WT.mc_id=m365-84637-cxa).